Next, review the information on this page before proceeding to the following steps!

 Double-check your confirmation email

 Prepare your Teaching Team by sharing the Teacher Checklist and field trip information.
-Plan a Free Teacher Preview with your team to plan for your field trip - email the field trip team to request a discount code for free admission.
+Plan a Free Teacher Preview with your team to prepare for your field trip - email the field trip team to request a discount code for free admission.
+Free teacher previews available to teachers with a confirmed field trip reservation.

 Prepare your Lead Explorers (chaperones) by reviewing the Lead Explorer Information here.
 NHMU requires that all Lead Explorers are prepared to guide students through learning experiences in their field trip.
 Lead Explorers are expected to follow Museum policies.